Buddy History, Family Crest & Coats of Arms

 Contemporary Notables of the name Buddy (post 1700) +

-- George J. Buddy, American Democrat politician, Delegate to Democratic National Convention from Pennsylvania, 1972
+- George J. Buddy, American Democratic Party politician, Delegate to Democratic National Convention from Pennsylvania, 1972

 - Mark Buddy Farnham (b.
 1987), American football wide receiver